echohack2016/project/README.md

 ## The Team

-These 4 talented hackers formed a team of Friday evening of the event.
+These 4 talented hackers formed a team on the Friday evening at the start of the event.

 - [Keaton Okkonen](https://www.linkedin.com/in/keatono)
 - [Jonas Olausson](https://www.facebook.com/jonas.olausson.58)